Table of Contents

 It’s worth noting that Hoi An doesn’t have any big supermarkets.
 I shopped for fresh fruit and veggies at the local market and picked up other bits at mini marts.
 Often, eating out is cheaper than cooking at home.

 There are also no malls or cinemas in Hoi An.
 Take a day trip to Da Nang (a taxi costs 250,000 VND) for shopping, movies and plentiful Western food options.

 I hope this digital nomad guide to Hoi An has helped and given you an idea of what to expect and where to find the best coworking spaces.
 As ever, let me know if you have any other questions or drop anything I’ve missed in the comments…

 Remote worker?
-Check out my digital nomad in Penang guide
+Check out my digital nomad guide in Penang, Malaysia

 Want even more coffee?

 If you’re not too fussed about working in all the quietest,